Muhsinka/Banana-Collector/Report.md

 # Possible Future Improvements

-This project used the basic DQN algorithm from udacity DQN code.
+1-This project used the basic DQN algorithm from udacity DQN code.
 For further improvements following methods can be applied.

 prioritized experience replay

 double DQN

 dueling DQN

+2-Different hyperparameter settings can implemented for faster learning. increasing learning rate can make the agent to finish the task less then 400 episodes

+3-Larger Qnetwork can be implemented for more accurate learning

+4-Learning from visual observation can be a better and more accurate way for an agent to learn the enviroment

+5-Convolutional neural network that processes pixel images can be implemented for further development

+6-Neural Episodic Control can be implemented